I love making places, learning spaces, and paths for people.

 I earned a Bachelor of Arts in Kinesiology from The University of Western Ontario and then spent a few years guiding international development through sport programs.
 I went on to complete a Master of Education in Adult Education and Community Development from the University of Toronto, and have worked as a community educator and project manager for over a decade.

 I recently completed a Master of Urban and Regional Planning candidate at Queen’s University, and am integrating my practice into the field of urban planning with a special focus on making accessible and equitable paths and places.
 Currently, I work with Infrastructure Canada guiding Canada’s first National Active Transportation Fund.

-Outside of that, I am Dada to two little and powerful girls, non-stop advocate for public space, and bonfire enthusiast.
+Outside of that, I am Dada to two little and powerful girls and a sauna enthusiast.
 I live in Kingston, Ontario, Canada.